thenishkarshagarwal/satyenderyadav.github.io/_posts/2021-01-11-so-you-want-to-learn-hacking.md

 ### #1 PRACTICE TOUCH TYPING
 <br>
-the first and the foremost thing is to master the keyboard,
+the first and the foremost thing to do, is to master the keyboard,
 <br>
 so you can quickly put in all you commands, and save a lot of time.
 <br>